mortendaehli/full-stack-ml/projects/backend/README.md

 ## Export OpenAPI spec. and generate API for frontend:
 This is only done when developing.
 Could create a shell script for this, but no need.

-1. Create an image for the generator
+1. Create an image for the generator.
-2.
+2. Export the OpenAPI yaml spec.
+3. Generate Frontend API stubs with axios and typescript.

 Run from project root /full-stack-ml
 ```bash